LAST COURIER 22ND & 23RD DECEMBER 2025.

 Step 5: Optional Second Ferment (Flavoring / Fizz)

-1. Add fruit, ginger, herbs, or berries to bottles.
+1. Add fruit, ginger, herbs, or berries to bottles or try our fruit infusions.

 2. Seal tightly, leave at room temp 1–3 days to carbonate.